ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-tooltips/index.md

     <image-caption src="resources/tooltip-with-title.png" alt="Tooltip with a title element" width="250px" constrained="true">With Title</image-caption>
 </div>

-To make the tooltip title visible you need to specify the series' `yName` or `yNames`, or `labelName` in the case of `'pie'` series.
+To make the tooltip title visible you need to specify the series' `yName`, or `labelName` in the case of `'pie'` series.
 These configs supply the keys used to fetch the display names, because the keys themselves may not be presentable or descriptive.

 ### Example: Default Tooltip